MarioAriasC/monkey.kt/README.md

 $ ./build-js.sh
 ```

 The JS REPL is not working at the moment.
-But you can still run the benchmarks using [Node](https://nodejs.org/en/) or [Bun](https://bun.sh/) (Must be installed before hand)
+But you can still run the benchmarks using [Node](https://nodejs.org/en/) or [Bun](https://bun.sh/) (Must be installed beforehand)

 # Benchmarks